-Similar to the tea bag method, the gel and silk wrap method involves using a nail sized piece of silk wrap, placing it against the broken nail, and applying a gel coat to it.
+Similar to the tea bag method, the gel and silk wrap method involves using a nail-sized piece of silk wrap, placing it against the broken nail, and applying a gel coat.

-Once set, a person can choose to buff the nail and apply polish.
+Once set, a person can buff the nail and apply polish.